suryasama008/RingsOfRealm/Readme.md

 - Quotes: The Quotes page lists all the quotes from the series, fetched from an external API.

 ## Tech Stack
-- ReactJS: A JavaScript library for building user interfaces.
+- ReactJS: For building user interfaces.
-- TypeScript: An open-source language that builds on JavaScript by adding static type definitions.
+- TypeScript: building on JavaScript by adding static type definitions.
-- Tailwind CSS: A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.
+- Tailwind CSS: A utility-first CSS framework for styling .
-- Vite: A next-generation frontend tooling that provides faster and leaner development experience for modern web projects.
+- Vite: For Developing React and typscript project.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-Before you begin, ensure you have installed:

-Node.js and npm (npm is distributed with Node.js - which means when you download Node.js, you automatically get npm installed on your computer).
+Node.js and npm (npm is distributed with Node.js.
 A modern web browser.
-Installing
-To install the project:

 ## Live Demo
 live Demo: [https://reamoftherings.netlify.app/](https://reamoftherings.netlify.app/)

 ## Clone the repository:
-bash
-Copy code
 git clone [https://github.com/suryasama008/RingsOfRealm.git](https://github.com/suryasama008/RingsOfRealm.git)
-Navigate into the cloned repository: bash
+Navigate into the cloned repository: cd realm-of-rings
-Copy code
-cd realm-of-rings
-Install the project dependencies:
+Install the project dependencies: npm install
-Copy code
-npm install
-To start the development server, run: arduino
+To start the development server, run: npm run dev
-Copy code
-npm run dev
 The application should open in your default web browser.